christoph-lechner/wiki-eventstreamer/streamreader/README.md

 ### For Production: Running using systemctl
 One key advantage of using `systemd` is that the program is launched at system start up and is automatically restarted in the unlikely case of a crash.
 For a few notes taken while setting up my installation, see [here](config_systemctl.md).

+As described below, HTTP-based health monitoring is available.

 ### For Testing: Running on the Command Line
 The simplest way to run it is to execute